 Setting Description Measurement Freq The frequency at the which measurements are made.
 This value is the same as the setting for Frequency in the Application bar.
 Measurement BW This control limits the bandwidth of measurements.
-You use the measurement bandwidth setting to improve the signal-to-noise ratio of the measurement, resulting in lower measurement uncertainty.
-However, if the measurement bandwidth is set too low, resulting in fewer samples per second, it can reduce the number of points within the measurement length below the 256 stable samples required, thus causing the analysis to fail.
-Link to Span When enabled, the measurement bandwidth of the RF I & Q display is determined by the span of the analyzer.
-When unchecked, the measurement bandwidth is specified by the user, and no additional filter is applied.
+You use the measurement setting to improve the signal-to-noise ratio of the measurement, resulting in measurement uncertainty.
+However, if the measurement bandwidth is set to resulting in fewer samples per second, it can reduce the number of points we measurement length below the 256 stable samples required, thus causing to fail.
+Link to Span When enabled, the measurement bandwidth of the RF I & Q display is of the span of the analyzer.
+When unchecked, the measurement bandwidth the user, and no additional filter is applied.
 Set to max BW Sets the measurement bandwidth to the maximum acquisition bandwidth of the instrument.